-(adopted December 9, 2010)
+(adopted December 21, 2017)

-- B 4.1 A Local may choose to receive an annual rebate to finance its activities or to have its expenses paid by CAPE. - B 4.2 The rebate is paid out once a year, at the written request of the Local to the National Office.

-B 4.3 The rebate is paid based on the number of Regular and Pending members of that Local according to the table below.
+- B 4.1 A Local may choose to receive an annual rebate to finance its activities or to have its expenses paid by CAPE. - B 4.2 The rebate is paid out once a year, at the written request of the Local to the National Office. - B 4.3 The rebate is paid based on the number EC, TR, or LoP dues-paying employees working in that Local according to the table below: